• Skip to main content

 Recipe Notes:

-• Please read all of the FAQ and info above before making this recipe to ensure success.
+• Please read all of the info above before making this recipe to ensure success.

 • Times listed above are if you're making your sloppy joes in the Instant Pot.
 Slow cooker will take 3-4 hours on high or 7-8 hours on low, on the stovetop, it will take approximately 20 minutes.